 Visual computing encompasses all computer science disciplines which study the acquisition, analysis, manipulation, and creation of 2D or 3D visual content.
 This includes computer graphics, computer vision, HCI, and visualization, serving numerous applications in design and manufacturing, education, medicine, geographical information systems, robotics, computer games, visual effects (VFX), as well as emerging areas such as AR/VR/MR, autonomous driving, and 3D printing.

-Our professional master's program in computer science, visual computing specialization is the first professional graduate program in visual computing in Canada.
+Our professional master's program in computer science, visual computing specialization is the first professional graduate program with a distinct focus on visual computing in Canada.

 Vancouver’s AR/VR market is estimated to reach $100 billion by 2025, according to Brad Smith, President of Microsoft.